 Issues Many companies have a social & corporate responsibility programme, to make contributions to society outside of their core business, and beyond their legal obligations.
 Where they make a contribution that benefits the eel, they can be recognised via the SEG standard.
 There are potentially many other factors to consider when considering a company's ethical and environmental credentials, and there are other standards to cover those.
 This standard will therefore, by necessity, be kept simple.
 It is likely to develop with experience of its use.
 Notes Eel Stewardship Funds are being established to provide a convenient mechanism for companies, organisations and individuals to make financial contributions towards eel conservation projects.
 A healthy aquatic ecosystem is defined as one that meets the criteria for 'Good Ecological Status' under the Water Framework Directive.
 Where we can be more specific with factors for good eel habitat and migration, particularly for specific locations and projects, we will also apply those.
-Benefits Increased investment to improve the health of aquatic ecosystems, aiding the recovery of the European eel Companies able to be recognised for their work Companies able to choose the European eel as a species to support Rationale By providing the opportunity of certification, more companies might choose the eel as a cause to support, leading to greater investment and faster recovery Targets & Measures Annual increase in the number of companies seeking the SEG standard, from 0 now to 20 in 10 years 10% pa increase in the value of eel conservation and restoration projects, doubling from €20M per year now to €40M in 10 years CRITERION 8.1: THE COMPAN NY HAS A GOOD ENVIRONMENTAL RECORD Responsible indicators There have been no prosecutions or warnings for breaches of environmental regulations in the past 5 years There is a certified Environmental Management System in place such as ISO14001 Aspiring indicators There have been no prosecutions or warnings for breaches of environmental regulations in the past 2 years There is a certified Environmental Management System in place such as ISO14001, or the company is actively pursuing one CRITERION 8.2: CONTRIBUT ON TO EEL CONSERVATION PROJECTS Responsible indicators The company operates a social & corporate responsibility programme and at least 20% of that budget is allocated to projects that make a positive contribution to eel conservation or population enhancement, such as Eel Stewardship Funds, River Restoration projects, conservation and education projects.
-Aspiring indicators The company operates a social & corporate responsibility programme and at least 10% of that budget is allocated to projects that make a positive contribution to eel conservation or population enhancement, such as Eel Stewardship Funds, River Restoration projects, conservation and education projects.
+Benefits Increased investment to improve the health of aquatic ecosystems, aiding the recovery of the European eel Companies able to be recognised for their work Companies able to choose the European eel as a species to support Rationale By providing the opportunity of certification, more companies might choose the eel as a cause to support, leading to greater investment and faster recovery Targets & Measures Annual increase in the number of companies seeking the SEG standard, from 0 now to 20 in 10 years 10% pa increase in the value of eel conservation and restoration projects, doubling from €20M per year now to €40M in 10 years Criterion 8.1: The company has a good environmental record Responsible indicators There have been no prosecutions or warnings for breaches of environmental regulations in the past 5 years There is a certified Environmental Management System in place such as ISO14001 Aspiring • There have been no prosecutions or warnings for breaches of environmental regulations indicators in the past 2 years • There is a certified Environmental Management System in place such as ISO14001, or the company is actively pursuing one

+Criterion 8.2: Contribution to eel conservation projects Responsible indicators • The company operates a social & corporate responsibility programme and at least 20% of that budget is allocated to projects that make a positive contribution to eel conservation or population enhancement, such as Eel Stewardship Funds, River Restoration projects, conservation and education projects.
+Aspiring indicators • The company operates a social & corporate responsibility programme and at least 10% of that budget is allocated to projects that make a positive contribution to eel conservation or population enhancement, such as Eel Stewardship Funds, River Restoration projects, conservation and education projects.